strata-org/jverify/docs/guide/src/getting_started.md

 This indicates that JVerify successfully verified 3 parts.

-You can remove the need for the `--dafny` option by configuring the environment variable `JVERIFY_DAFNY` instead.
+You can remove the need for the `--dafny` option by configuring the environment variable `JVERIFY_DAFNY` instead, or modifying your `PATH` so that `dafny` resolves automatically.

 Try editing the `BinarySearch.java` file to see a verification failure.
 Almost any change you make to the meaning of the program will cause a verification file.
 For example, if you change `var lo = 0;` into `var lo = 1;`, JVerify returns: